TheRedBrain/rpg-enchanting/README.md

 RPG Enchanting comes with several data/resource packs that bring compatibility for vanilla Minecraft and several mods.

+- "Dungeons and Taverns" by NovaWostra
+- "Extra RPG Attributes" by Forg
 - The RPG Series mods by Daedelus
 - The More RPG Series mods by Fichte